Bosco/Gurin: Demographics

 As of 2000, there were 37 people who were single and never married in the municipality.
 There were 27 married individuals, 4 widows or widowers and 3 individuals who are divorced.

 As of 2000, there were 35 private households in the municipality, and an average of 1.9 persons per household.
 There were 16 households that consist of only one person and 3 households with five or more people.
 Out of a total of 37 households that answered this question, 43.2% were households made up of just one person.
 Of the rest of the households, there are 7 married couples without children, 8 married couples with children.
 There were 2 single parents with a child or children.
-There were 2 households that were made up unrelated people and 2 households that were made some sort of institution or another collective housing.
+There were 2 households that were made up unrelated people and 2 households that were made up of some sort of institution or another collective housing.

 In 2000 there were 99 single family homes (or 84.6% of the total) out of a total of 117 inhabited buildings.
 There were 10 multi-family buildings (8.5%), along with 2 multi-purpose buildings that were mostly used for housing (1.7%) and 6 other use buildings (commercial or industrial) that also had some housing (5.1%).
 Of the single family homes 7 were built before 1919, while 4 were built between 1990 and 2000.
 The greatest number of single family homes (68) were built between 1919 and 1945.

 In 2000 there were 140 apartments in the municipality.
 The most common apartment size was 4 rooms of which there were 51.
 There were 5 single room apartments and 25 apartments with five or more rooms.
 Of these apartments, a total of 35 apartments (25.0% of the total) were permanently occupied, while 105 apartments (75.0%) were seasonally occupied.
 As of 2007, the construction rate of new housing units was 0 new units per 1000 residents.
 The vacancy rate for the municipality, in 2008, was 0.65%.